the1lab/1lab/src/Cat/Displayed/Instances/Gluing.lagda.md

 -->

-To explain the construction of the exponential $g^f,$[^shorthand] let us pretend that $\cD$ the *syntactic category* of some theory with function types, $\cC$ is a category of *semantic objects*, and the functor $F$ embeds syntactic objects into semantic ones.
-In this situation, we think of the maps in each object of $\Gl(F)$ as mapping semantic things to witnesses for their *definability* in terms of $\cD$'s syntax.
-In general, the semantic exponential $Y^X$ will contain many "exotic" operations which can not be syntactically defined, for example those defined by adversarial knowledge of the internal structures of $X$ and
+To explain the construction of the exponential $g^f,$[^shorthand] let us pretend that $\cD$ is the *syntactic category* of some theory with function types, $\cC$ is a category of *semantic objects*, and the functor $F$ embeds syntactic objects into semantic ones.
+In this situation, we think of the maps in each object of $\Gl(F)$ as mapping semantic things to witnesses for their *definability* in terms of
-$Y$, so we have no hope of writing a map $Y^X \to F(B^A)$.
+$\cD$'s syntax.
+In general, the semantic exponential $Y^X$ will contain many "exotic" operations which can not be syntactically defined, for example those defined by adversarial knowledge of the internal structures of $X$ and $Y$, so we have no hope of writing a map $Y^X \to F(B^A)$.

 [^shorthand]:
     In this section, for notational convenience, we will refer to the